FredKSchott/snowpack/www/_template/getting-started.md

 }
 ```

-And let's use our new module by importing it using ESM syntax.
-Create an `index.js` that imports our new module:
+Use your new module by importing it using ESM syntax and running.
+Create an `index.js` that imports our new module using ESM syntax:

 ```js
 import { helloWorld } from './hello-world.js';